jpulse-net/jpulse-framework/README.md

        signup: "Sign Up"
    }
    ```
-3. Update `webapp/translations/i18n.js` to load the new language
+3. The `webapp/utils/i18n.js` engine will dynamically load the new language.

 ### Using Translations
 ```html